informalsystems/quint/doc/rfc001-sum-types.md

 val b : AdHocVariant(int) | v = AdHocVariant(1)
 ```

+Identifiers starting with a capital letter would them be available only for
+module names, type aliases, and variant constructors.

 This is the only way I can think of to preserve a Rust-like syntax for sum type
 injectors and also support the anonymous sum types that available via
 row-ploymorphic sum types.

-If we instead require all variant types to be defined in advance, then we could
+If we instead require all variant types to be defined
-instead generate constructors, but this would interfere with type narrowing
-(discussed bellow).
+in advance.

 In any case, I think there is a gain in readability and parseability in ensuring
 we reason about code purely locally to determine whether a normal operator is